apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 - [Passwordless accounts](../authentication/Passwordless-Authentication.html) can be now customized and post-processed once fetched from the passwordless account store.
 - [MongoDb Ticket Registry](../ticketing/MongoDb-Ticket-Registry.html) has now removed a "text" index on the full json contents of the ticket to improve performance.
 - Managing tokens for [Simple Multifactor Authentication via REST](../mfa/Simple-Multifactor-Authentication-TokenManagement-REST.html) has switched the HTTP method to `POST` in some cases to better align with RESTful principles.
-- A small number of performance improvements and documentation updates.
+- Various small performance improvements and documentation updates.

 ## Library Upgrades